 High likelihood of success

 The hybrid ablation procedure was developed at MUMC+ by Dr L. Pison (cardiologist) and Professor M. La Meir (cardiac surgeon), and performed for the first time in 2008.
 The unique collaboration between these two doctors has resulted in a procedure with much better outcomes than an ordinary catheter ablation.
 Success rates normally lie around 60%.
 The success rate of hybrid ablation – which is normally performed after multiple unsuccessful ablations or to treat long-term atrial fibrillation – is over 80%.
-Given the problematic nature of the condition, this extremely high success rate means that Dr Pison and Professor La Meir’s hybrid ablation team are viewed as world leaders in the treatment of persistent atrial fibrillation.
-The other team members involved in this procedure can be found here.
+Given the problematic nature of the condition, this extremely high success rate means that our hybrid ablation team are viewed as world leaders in the treatment of persistent atrial fibrillation.
+The current team members involved in this procedure can be found here.

 The International Patient Office is there to help you